 Dr Suthaharan's current teaching interests include big data analytics and machine learning, cryptography and network security, and computer networking and analysis.
 He earned his doctorate in Computer Science from Monash University, Australia.
 Since then, he has been actively working on disseminating his knowledge and experience through teaching, advising, seminars, research, and publications.
 Dr. Suthaharan enjoys investigating real-world, complex problems, and developing and implementing algorithms to solve those problems using modern technologies.

 The main theme of his current research is the signature discovery and event detection for a secure and reliable environment.
 The ultimate goal of his research is to build a secure and reliable environment using modern and emerging technologies.
 His current research primarily focuses on the characterization and detection of environmental events, the exploration of machine learning techniques, and the development of advanced statistical and computational techniques to discover key signatures and detect emerging events from structured and unstructured big data.
-Dr. Suthaharan has authored or co-authored more than seventy-five research papers in the areas of computer science, and published them in international journals and referred conference proceedings.
+Dr. Suthaharan has authored or co-authored more than seventy-five research papers in the areas of computer science, and published them in international journals and refereed conference proceedings.

 Dr Suthaharan also invented a key management and encryption technology, which has been patented in Australia, Japan, and Singapore.
 He also received visiting scholar awards from and served as a visiting researcher at the University of Sydney, Australia; the University of Melbourne, Australia; and the University of California, Berkeley, USA.
 He was a senior member of the Institute of Electrical and Electronics Engineers, and volunteered as an elected chair of the Central North Carolina Section twice.
 He is a member of Sigma Xi, the Scientific Research Society, and a Fellow of the Institution of Engineering and Technology.

 கலாநிதி சன்முகதாசன் சுதாகரன்